-All out color.
-Such flamboyance of color that it takes Bright Winters time to get used to wearing it.
+All out colour.
+Such purity of colour some may need time to get used to wearing it.
 Not Myles.
-He got it instantly, like he’d always known it.
+He got it instantly, as if he had always known it.

-As a Bright Winter, in 12 Season (Tone) Color Analysis, he is fundamentally a Winter, but incorporates a small element of Spring.
-That means that the True Winter palette, with its dark reds, blues, and especially purples, has a pale yellow light shining on it.
-Colors become lighter and so slightly yellowed.
-The effect is of brightness and high energy, conveyed by the highest color saturation in the spectrum.
-(To understand saturation better, see the article What Are Clear And Soft Colours?)
+As a Bright Winter, in 12 Season Colour Analysis, he is fundamentally a Winter, but incorporates a small element of Spring.
+That means that the True Winter palette, with its dark reds, blues, and especially purples, is very similar and appears to have a pale yellow light shining on it.
+Colours become lighter, slightly warmer, and brighter.

 The Bright Winter Man